Ciarán Frawley: Leinster

+Connacht

+In December 2025, Connacht announced the signing of Frawley ahead of the 2026/27 season.

 International career

 Ireland

 Having previously represented his country at under-18 'club' and under-19 level, Frawley was selected for the Ireland U-20s ahead of the 2017 Six Nations Under 20s Championship.
 He featured in all five games as Ireland finished fourth.
 Frawley was also part of the Irish team which finished ninth in the 2017 World Rugby Under 20 Championship, playing all five games and scoring a try versus Samoa.

 Frawley received his first Ireland call-up for the 2021 Autumn Internationals but did not make an appearance.

 He was included in the Ireland squad for the July 2022 tour of New Zealand. and started at fly-half in the first game against the New Zealand Maori.